istio/istio.io/_blog/2018/egress-https.md

 In this blog post I will modify [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html) to fetch book details from an external web service ([Google Books APIs](https://developers.google.com/books/docs/v1/getting_started)).
 I will show how to enable external HTTPS traffic in Istio by using an Egress Rule.
 I will explain the current issues related to the Egress Traffic control in Istio.

-## Bookinfo Sample App with External Details Web Service
+## Bookinfo Sample Application with External Details Web Service

 ### Initial Setting
 To demonstrate the scenario of consuming an external web service, I will start with a Kubernetes cluster with [Istio installed]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).
 Then I will deploy [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html).
 This application uses the _details_ microservice to fetch book details, for example the number of pages and the publisher.
 The original _details_ microservice provides the book details without consulting any external service.